-Shows a 3D view of the vessel travelling through the water when Navigating to a destination point, Mark or following a Route.
+The Highway page shows a 3D view of the vessel travelling through the water when navigating to a Destination point, Mark or following a Route.
 Press [ZOOM IN] or [ZOOM OUT] to change the highway scale.

-- (1) Speed Over Ground
+- 1 Speed Over Ground

-- (2) Course over ground
+- 2 Course over ground

-- (3) Bearing
+- 3 Bearing

-- 4 Highway Display
+- (4) Highway Display

 - 5 Highway Scale